GreenBeanGravy/FA11y/README.md

 ## About
 FA11y aims to make many important elements of Fortnite accessible to blind players.
 With FA11y, you can:

-- Get directions to Points of Interest (POIs) and place a marker on them
+- Get directions to Points of Interest (POIs) and place an audible marker on them.
-- Read how much Health and Shield you have
+- Check your available Health and Shields.
-- Check the rarity of weapons in your inventory
+- Check the rarity of selected weapons in your inventory.
 - Get directions to the Safe Zone, away from the number one killer of blind players, the storm!
-- Much, much, much more!
+- Get directions to seasonal POIs, and even set your own custom POIs!
+- Get your height while skydiving in real time!

+- Install and verify Fortnite accessibly!
+- Launch Fortnite accessibly in either performance mode, or Direct X 11!

 ## DEFAULT Keybinds